Top 5 Tips for Effective Teamwork

 This is an important step to make before delving into the project so that everyone is clear and on the same page.
 If everyone is clear on what they are responsible for producing, it helps prevent situations such as staff overlapping on tasks and the less desirable tasks being avoided.
 Effective teamwork can be derailed as much by having too many people responsible for the same thing as it can be by having tasks that no one is responsible for.

 3. Set common goals

 Each team member must understand that personal goals must be set aside and team goals must remain a focus throughout the project.
 As the well-known saying goes, ‘There is no I in team’.
 If conflicts arise, refer back to these original goals and make decisions with a primary focus on them.

-4. Encourage open communication
+4. Foster open communication

 When team members feel that they can freely contribute ideas, there is more scope for creativity and innovation.
 It is also important to establish two-way communication of information between both the members within the team, as well as between team members and their manager.
 This ensures that everyone is always appropriately informed and no topics of conversation are avoided.

 5. Be willing to help others